jasonrichdarmawan/ProtocolExample/README.md

 Important: 1 ViewModel per responsibility i.e. a View used 2 ViewModels:
 1. a ViewModel `to handle the departure, arrival variables`
 2. a ViewModel `to handle the nearest schedule at departure and estimated time arrival at destination variables`
+3. if there is quirk use case i.e. `departure current value: Lebak Bulus Grab Station.
+User want to go FROM Lebak Bulus Grab Station`, use the guard clause pattern.
+And, add the explanation on top of that guard clause pattern.

 DepartureArrivalViewModel.swift
 ```swift